oracle-livelabs/database/mds-intro/launchmds/launchmds.md

     ![Development](./images/mysql-development.png "Select Development")

-4. On the Create MySQL Database System dialog box, complete the fields in each section:
+4. On the Create MySQL HeatWave Database System dialog box, complete the fields in each section:

     - Provide basic information for the database system
     - Set up your required database system